Heavy Periods Excessive Bleeding

 2. Malnutrition leading to a vitamin A and vitamin K deficiency.
 The second question that must be asked is, "Why is this malnutrition occurring?"

-I have another patient that had clumpy crampy periods for 15 years.
+I had a patient that had clumpy crampy periods for 15 years.
 She went on our program of avoidance of xenoestrogens.
 She was clump and cramp free for year and a half.
 Then, she gave me a phone call.
 She said, "The clumpy crampy periods have come back for six months."

 So, I reviewed all the products and all she had put topically on her skin.
 However, I could not find anything that was causing the problem.
 Then I asked her, "What did you do differently in the last six months?"